 You have the option to either connect with HTML or with API.
 Select API as your preferred type of connection.
 Then click on Go to the next step.
 See image above.

+That’s it!
 You’ve successfully set up MailChimp with Thrive Leads.
-Your visitors will be able to use your opt-in forms immediately and get onto your list.
+Your visitors will be able to use your opt-in forms immediately and get onto your email list.

 I would highly recommend that you test your form using your own email address to see if the connection was successful.